FrankBahle/FrankBahle/README.md

 ---

 ## 👨‍💻 About Me
-I am a third-year Computer Science and Informatics student at the University of Johannesburg, passionate about software development, artificial intelligence, and problem-solving.
+I am a Final Computer Science and Informatics student at the University of Johannesburg, passionate about software development, artificial intelligence, and problem-solving.
 I enjoy building real-world systems that combine clean design, efficient logic, and user-centered thinking.

 ---